litestar-org/litestar/docs/usage/events.rst

 Creating Event Emitters
 -----------------------

-An "event emitter" is a class that inherits from :class:`BaseEventEmitterBackend <starlite.events.BaseEventEmitterBackend>` and implements its abstract methods:
+An "event emitter" is a class that inherits from :class:`BaseEventEmitterBackend <litestar.events.BaseEventEmitterBackend>` and implements its abstract methods:

-- :meth:`on_startup <starlite.events.BaseEventEmitterBackend.on_startup>`: Called on application startup.
+- :meth:`on_startup <litestar.events.BaseEventEmitterBackend.on_startup>`: Called on application startup.
 This method
   allows for performing any required async setup.
-- :meth:`on_shutdown <starlite.events.BaseEventEmitterBackend.on_shutdown>`: Called on application shutdown.
+- :meth:`on_shutdown <litestar.events.BaseEventEmitterBackend.on_shutdown>`: Called on application shutdown.
 This method
   allows for performing any required async teardown and cleanup.
-- :meth:`emit <starlite.events.BaseEventEmitterBackend.emit>`: This is the method that performs the actual emitting logic.
+- :meth:`emit <litestar.events.BaseEventEmitterBackend.emit>`: This is the method that performs the actual emitting logic.

-By default Starlite uses the :class:`SimpleEventEmitter <starlite.events.SimpleEventEmitter>`, which offers an in-memory based async queue.
+By default Litestar uses the :class:`SimpleEventEmitter <litestar.events.SimpleEventEmitter>`, which offers an in-memory based async queue.

 This solution works well if the system does not need to rely on complex behaviour, such as a retry